JennToo/altgo-us/content/pages/legal.md

 ## Morgan county

 Please refer to [this page for details on the process in Morgan county][morgan].

+## Other counties

+If you're having trouble locating your county's name change forms, find your probate court’s website, or search for “\<county> county probate court name change”.
+A [statewide form][al-name-change-form] is also available, but you should make sure your county doesn’t have their own form they prefer first.

+In some counties, you may need to schedule a hearing before the probate judge to complete the name change.
+Check your local probate court office’s website for details, or give them a call.

+Once the name change is complete, you’ll end up with certified copies of the completed name change Court Order.
+They’ll have an embossed seal on them from the probate court.

+Hang onto these!
+You will need them later.

 ## After you get your court order